0x111/0x111/README.md

 If you have some questions, then feel free to shoot me a message at my email you can find here on my profile.
 I will try to reply to all of you!

 **Disclaimer**: All of my statements made on this platform are simply my opinions and they might not be the same as my current employer's opinions.
-Please consider this all the time.
+Please respect this while discussing with me :), appreciate your understanding!

 <!--
 **0x111/0x111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.